roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 The liberal party is the driving force for the split with Sweden.
 Sweden traded east- and southwards, while Norway traded westwards (dependant on the royal navy).
 The foreign policy of the kingdom of Norway-Sweden was the main source of conflict (the foreign ministers were always Swedes).
 Norway had one of the largest merchant marines (4th largest in WW1); Sweden not so much.
 The liberal party argued, that the foreign minister doesn't respond to Norwegian interests abroad.
 The conflict about Norway wanting a foreign counsellor evolves in the 1890s and in 1905, the union is broken up.

 Since there were several conflicts around the world at that time, it was important for Norway to show that they are not revolutionaries.
 The referendum about the split from Sweden was accepted with a big majority.
 There was also a referendum to decide if Norway should stay a kingdom or a republic.
-Haakon VII (a dane) gets king.
+Haakon VII (a dane) becomes king.
 He is married to the daughter (Maud) of the British king.
 Norway is therefore an independent country with relations to Denmark and Great Britain (important for the sea sovereignty).

 From 1900 up to the start of WW1, Norway starts exploiting hydro energy a lot.